 FUNDING AVAILABILITY AND MATCH

-The Seabird Conservation Program has approximately $4,000,000 to award in funding for grants this year.
-The majority of awards under this program will fall in the range of $50,000 to $500,000 range.
-However upper or lower limits to award size are not specified.
-A minimum of a 1:1 match (federal and non-federal match are eligible) of cash and/or in-kind services is required.
-Project period of performance may range from one to three years.
+The Seabird Conservation Program has approximately $5,000,000 to award in funding for grants this year.
+Overall, while upper and lower thresholds are not been strictly defined for this RFP, in 2022 awards should generally fall within a range of $50,000 to $1,000,000.
+For USAID funds (a subset of the total available — see priority 3b), we will have approximately $450,000 to award in 2022 — a 1:1 non-federal match is required for these funds.
+A minimum of a 1:1 match (federal and non-federal match are eligible) of cash and/or in-kind services is required for all other funding priorities.
+Project period of performance is expected to range from one to three years.

 All proposals will be screened for relevance, accuracy, completeness and compliance with NFWF and funding source policies.
 Proposals will then be evaluated based on the extent to which they meet the following criteria.

 Program Goals and Priorities – Project contributes to the Program’s overall habitat and species conservation goals, and has specific, quantifiable performance metrics to evaluate project success.
 Project addresses one or more of the program priorities.

 Technical Merit – Project is technically sound and feasible, and the proposal sets forth a clear, logical and achievable work plan and timeline.
 Project engages appropriate technical experts throughout project planning, design and implementation to ensure activities are technically-sound and feasible.